nabill/edo/HappyTravel.Edo.DirectApi/README.md

 The API provides static data but not the means to search through it.
 To start a search with the API, the client must first search the static data locally and provide the IDs for places, accommodations, or both.

 #### Availability search
-The search has three steps:
+The API search has three steps:
 1. [Wide availability search](/index.html#tag/Search/paths/~1api~11.0~1availabilities~1searches/post)

    This step returns accommodations and room contract sets that match the search criteria.
 This search fetches cached data.
 Changes can occur after the cache update, so this may not include all room contract sets for each accommodation.